jshen96/lets-chat/README.md

 ## Getting Started

-Download a copy into your local computer
+Clone a copy into your local computer

 ### Prerequisites